Professor salaries average from $69,307 for instructors to over $155,000 for full professors.

 Note: Salary ranges may vary based on institution type, location within the country, and experience level.

-Average Professor Salary In The US (Top 10 States)
+Average Professor Salary In USA (Top 10 States)

 Location plays a crucial role in determining professor salaries, with coastal states and areas with higher costs of living generally offering better compensation.